 If your child loves to build and break ‘em down, then City Island 3 is the perfect choice.
 It is a building simulator game where a player starts with an empty island on which he designs and builds a city from scratch.
 Your child will bring to the fore his spatial reasoning, analytical and problem-solving skills.
 The infrastructure of the city, and the businesses that it needs to generate money to invest further is planned and created solely by the player.
-It will be interesting to see your child employ his logical reasoning.
-He will figure out that for more income, he will need to build more houses and accommodate them in the available space.
-The player will also have to balance his profits in a way that he has enough money to pay the employees to run the businesses.
-Almost like a crash course in entrepreneurship and business studies, City Island requires clear decision-making skills that are based on accurate inferences and predictions.
-It is a fun game for children thanks to its features, which make it challenging and equally creative.
+It will be interesting to see your child employs his logical reasoning.
+He will figure out that for more income, he needs to build more houses and accommodate them in the available space.
+The player also has to balance his profits in a way that he has enough money to pay the employees to run the businesses.
+Almost like a crash course in entrepreneurship and business studies, City Island 3 requires decision-making skills that are based on accurate inferences and predictions.
+It is a fun critical thinking app for children thanks to its features, which make it challenging and equally creative.

 This is a thrilling ‘match-3’ game, whose visual appeal is enough to keep your child rooted to it.
-The game functions at three levels, where the player must clear the table with the least number of moves possible.
+The game has three levels, where the player must clear the table with the least number of moves possible.
 You will see how this keeps your child’s fingers and brains running in 'Speed' mode.
-Logical processing of visual information and decision-making abilities are thoroughly tested in this game.
+Logical processing of visual information and decision-making abilities are thoroughly tested in this critical thinking game.
 Unlike other match-3 games, this one has expert-designed levels where the layout is often moved around to increase the complexity of the game.
-Your child will easily get tuned into the game as she strives to achieve the assigned objectives to complete every level with varied degrees of challenge.
+Your child will easily get tuned into this thinking skills game as she strives to achieve the assigned objectives to complete every level with varied degrees of challenge.

 This overlooked gem among the free games apps needs no introduction.
 It is a logical game that requires analysis of visual and numerical information to figure out the presence of mines that can ‘blow up’ the game.
 When your child feels confident, she can step up the difficulty level of the game by increasing the number of grids on the Minesweeper.
 Beware parents!
 Once your child figures out how to predict the presence of mines by using the revealed numbers, she is sure to get addicted to this simple-yet-challenging game.